jasonbalinski/circle-store/README.md

 # circle-store
-A sample implementation of the circle pattern for React and MobX
+A simple todo app serving as sample implementation of the circle pattern for React and MobX.
+It was created using TypeScript, React and MobX via CreateReactApp --TypeScript, then adding MobX and enabling decorators.
+That is the only configuration that was done.
+You should be able to clone it and run 'npm start' to see it working locally.
+Functionally it's very simple allowing you to mark todo's complete or not complete, and filter them based on that property (top right checkbox).

 ## Overview of the circle pattern
 The pattern is so named because of the unidirectional path modifications to application state will take: